fyodorio/fyodorio-is-gridsome/content/posts/middle-earth-ways-to-learn-programming.md

 ![Conferences like in Army of the Dead](https://res.cloudinary.com/fyodorio/image/upload/w_860,h_450,c_fill,g_auto/v1585988010/middle-earth-learning/conference_fkhier.jpg)

 Conferences are great both for speakers and listeners.
-A speaker validates and bullet-proofs their experience.
+A speaker validates and bulletproofs their experience.
 A listener invests in learning the most modern industry practices and useful networking with like-minded people.
 Or they can leave with nothing and be humiliated.
 50/50.
 But if one is an extrovert, they'll have a great time and make new friends, and probably their career will benefit from it in the most unexpected way.

 ## Hackathons